T4B999/CloudflareDNS-Script-Windows/README.md

 I wrote this script for fun, and  not officially maintained by Cloudflare.
 For more information about Cloudflare, you can visit their website at [https://developers.cloudflare.com/1.1.1.1/](https://developers.cloudflare.com/1.1.1.1/)

+# Disclaimer:
 Please note that I do not take any responsibility for any damage that may occur while using this script.

+This script was tested on my own computer, and it worked without any issues.
+If you encounter any problems, please report them so I can try to fix them.